Home

 Photo by Fox for the Philadelphia Evening Bulletin, courtesy Temple Univ.
 Libraries, George D. McDowell Collection.

-It's unfortunate these photos are black & white, because Philadelphia Police vehicles were painted red and white at this time.
+It's unfortunate the photo is grayscale, because Philadelphia Police vehicles were painted red and white at this time.
 They switched to a light blue and white in 1972.

 Photo by Richard Rosenberg for the Philadelphia Evening Bulletin, courtesy Temple Univ.
 Libraries, George D. McDowell Collection.